Haiqing-Xu/MyDocs/Linux/Installing Lighttpd and PHP 7.3 on Debian 10.md

-# Installing Lighttpd, PHP 7.3 on Debian 10
+# Installing Lighttpd and PHP 7.3 on Debian 10

 In this guide, we are going to explain the steps in installing Lighttpd, PHP, and SQLite3 on Debian 10.